Guide - Cloud Programming with F#

 Scalable Distributed Programming and Messaging

 Distributed compute problems require a wide range of communication capabilities, ranging from simple command line argument passing to heavily optimized, low-latency interprocess communications.
 This section lists a wide range of communication libraries available to F#.

-The Akka.NET framework is an open source toolkit and runtime for building highly concurrent, distributed, and fault-tolerant event-driven applications on .NET and Mono.
+The Akka.NET framework is an open source toolkit and runtime for building highly concurrent, distributed, and fault-tolerant event-driven applications.
 It is used in production systems by its own contributors.

 The Orleans framework provides a straightforward approach to building distributed high-scale computing applications, without the need to learn and apply complex concurrency or other scaling patterns.
 It was designed for use in the cloud, and has been used extensively in Microsoft Azure.